 ACS Grad & Postdoc Chemist Magazine

-The Graduate & Postdoctoral Chemist, formerly the Graduate & Postdoctoral Scholars Bulletin, focuses on career advice, science news, awards, fellowships, and general topics related to grad students and postdoc life.
+The Graduate & Postdoctoral Chemist magazine focuses on career advice, science news, awards, fellowships, and general topics related to grad students and postdoc life.

 ACS on Campus

-Dedicated to helping students, post-docs, and faculty advance in their careers, ACS on Campus brings leaders in chemistry, publishing, research, science communication, and career development to university campuses.
+Dedicated to helping students, post-docs, and faculty advance in their careers, ACS on Campus brings leaders in chemistry, publishing, research, science communication, and career development to university campuses around the world.
 Students and faculty are invited to learn about topics such as scholarly publishing, SciFinder®, and how to find a job.
 Visit www.acs.org/acsoncampus for complete event details, plus online registration.
 The events are free, but registration is required.